pandavan/Zad-dl/README.md

 * If programms are needed it will ask for your permission to download those packages.

-* Initially try executing *Zad-dl.sh* for two or more times till a GUI window is open (its an bug which has to be solved)
+* Initially try executing *Zad-dl.sh* for two or more times till a GUI window is open (its a bug which has to be solved)

 * Once GUI window is open, you are ready for downloading files